romeorizzi/TALight/README.md

 To operate with problems you have on your local machine, you first activate the `TAlight` daemon `rtald` on your machine to serve requests coming from your machine itself (modality 1).
 When starting the daemon, it is a good idea to also turn on logging, by setting the environment variable `RUST_LOG=info`.
-Both in modality 1 and in modality 2, you must specify to the deamon the directory containing the `TAlight` problems it should take care of.
+Both in modality 1 and in modality 2, you must specify to the daemon the directory containing the `TAlight` problems it should take care of.
 It is assumed that this directory is located on your local file system and each problem is a direct subdirectory of it.
 In the case of the problems comprising this tutorial they are placed in the `~/TAlight/problems` directory.
 Therefore, you activate (in modality 1) the `TAlight` daemon with the following command from a terminal:

 ```bash